Gabapentin and Alcohol

 Although it is widely known that mixing prescription medication with alcohol is not advisable, many people still choose to do so recreationally.
 This can lead to addiction, hospitalization, and even death.

 Drinking while taking this medication can cause side effects.
 The most common reasons for hospitalization while under the influence of drinking is injury from a fall.
 Drinking leads to a range of other side effects, including:

 - Loss of coordination

 - Dry mouth

-These side effects are incredibly unsafe if someone is driving, operating machinery, or exercising.
-It places the person and those around them at risk of injury.
+- These side effects can be incredibly dangerous when someone is driving, operating machinery, or exercising.